About Me Translating Data into Insights, and Insights into Public Impact

 - Email dennis.linders [at] live.com

-- Website govdatascience.org
+- Website dennislinders.com

 - Base Rockville, MD

-- Training Econ; Policy; InfoScience
+- Training Econ; MPP; InfoScience

-- Universities UF; UMD; Leiden; NTU
+- Universities UF; UMD; Leiden U; NTU Singapore

-- Work History World Bank; Logistics Mgmt Inst
+- Work History 1 World Bank; Logistics Mgmt Inst

 Professional Skills